leondreamed/lionconfig/readme.md

 Powerful configuration defaults for various JavaScript and TypeScript tools.

+## Purposes

+- To reduce as much boilerplate as possible from your projects' configuration files while still maintaining polished IDE support.
+- To provide as many features out-of-the-box for a top-quality development experience while still providing flexible configuration for individual projects.
+- To provide helpful utilities that reduce the amount of overhead which comes from working with monorepos.

 > **Note:** `lionconfig` is based on on `pnpm` and may not work well with other package managers.

 ## Installation